EPIC Drug Coverage

 You must use a participating pharmacy in New York State to receive EPIC benefits.
 You should choose a pharmacy that participates in both EPIC and your Medicare Part D drug plan to maximize benefits.
 Check with your local pharmacy to be sure they are participating before making your purchase.

 Medications may be purchased from an EPIC participating, mail-order pharmacy located in New York State, or an EPIC-participating, Medicare Part D drug plan, mail-order pharmacy.
 Check with the mail-order pharmacy for any special requirements.
-The EPIC Helpline can answer any questions you have or provide you with a list of EPIC participating mail-order pharmacies.

 When traveling outside of New York State, you should make sure to bring ample supplies of all medications you will need with you.
 You should contact your Part D drug plan before you leave to find out their policy on refilling prescriptions while you are out of the state.
 Please note that EPIC only pays for Part D- and EPIC-covered drugs after any Medicare deductible is met or approved Part D-excluded drugs purchased from an EPIC participating pharmacy.